10maurycy10/AES/README.md

 # AES
-A toy implementation of AES (do not use)
+A toy implementation of AES (WIP)

 ## What is this

-my atempt at implemeting AES
+my attempt at implemeting AES